ZeroSCROLLS: A Zero-Shot Benchmark for Long Text Understanding: Introduction

 Large language models (LLMs) have been improving at an incredible pace, solving problems that seemed out of reach, without any task-specific training examples \cite{wei2022finetuned, ouyang2022training, openai2023gpt4}.
 As commercial LLMs are adopted worldwide, it becomes clear that they must also operate successfully over long sequences, such as conversation histories or scientific documents.
 However, current LLM benchmarks that do evaluate models in a zero-shot setting, such as HELM \citep{liang2022holistic} and BigBench \citep{srivastava2022imitation}, mostly focus on short sequences; BigBench, for example, has an average of 77 words per input.
 To fill this gap, we introduce \zs{}: Zero-Shot CompaRison Over Long Language Sequences, a benchmark for zero-shot long text reasoning over natural language, and conduct a thorough investigation of state-of-the-art LLMs.

 \zs{} extends \scrolls{} \citep{shaham-etal-2022-scrolls}, a long text understanding benchmark that enables fine-tuning, adding four additional tasks: query-based summarization, multi-hop question answering, sentiment aggregation, and sorting book chapter summaries.
-We specifically design the latter two tasks to examine a model's ability to aggregate and compare information across long sequences, while keeping evaluation simple and accurate. \zs{} is designed to test \textit{zero-shot} capabilities, and contains test sets with simple natural prompts and private gold references, without train or validation sets.
+We specifically design the latter two tasks to examine a model's ability to aggregate and compare information across long sequences, while keeping evaluation simple and accurate. \zs{} is designed to test \textit{zero-shot} capabilities, and contains test sets with simple natural prompts and private gold references, small validation sets, and no train data.
 It has a live leaderboard to enable transparent and dynamic progress.
 Figure~\ref{fig:zs_score} shows the state of the leaderboard based on our experiments, and \cref{fig:bars_two_cols} shows a per-task breakdown of a selected subset of models.

 We use this new testbed to perform extensive evaluation and analysis across state-of-the-art open and closed models.
 On question answering tasks, we find that zero-shot LLMs bridge the gap with task-specific fine-tuned models; GPT-4 sets a new state of the art on the challenging QuALITY task \cite{pang-etal-2022-quality}, almost reaching human performance.
 In contrast, LLMs generally struggle to obtain such high scores for summarization tasks without a training set from which to learn the nuances and artifacts of each dataset, even though GPT-4 does approach the fine-tuned state of the art on two of three datasets.
 We also observe that two of our new tasks, sentiment aggregation and sorting book chapter summaries, prove exceptionally challenging for all LLMs, with only GPT-4 surpassing the naive baseline in each task.
+Our code is available online.\footnote{https://github.com/tau-nlp/zero\_scrolls}

 When analyzing GPT-4 responses, we often find correct answers that do not match the requested format; e.g. producing a full sentence when asked to answer in a single phrase.
 This problem is not unique to GPT-4, as different models may deviate from the specified format in different tasks.
 While \zs{} is primarily aimed at facilitating research in understanding long texts, we encourage the community to use this benchmark to advance research in instruction understanding, prompt engineering, and evaluation of generated texts as well.